Creating a Callback Option in 8x8 Contact Center

 - Select your desired key number and add a Go To object.
 Choose the Label you first added to send the caller to that label.

 - Go to your Label and Add a Get Value object.
 The Get Value object will allow you to choose your Invite Message (audio file) that will ask for the customers 10 digits call back number.
-If you do not have an audio file, set Invite Message to None and insert a Say Object before Get Value to ask for the 10 digit number.
-Set the 'Playback option' to "Interruptible" (input captured), this will ensure the entire phone number is capture if a caller starts entering their phone number before the message ends.

 The Data to collect field should be selected to customers: Phone Number and make sure Entry is mandatory is checked.

 - Select Contact Found and add a Callback object.
 Select your Outbound Queue, the Channel Number you wish to display, Dial Plan, and Callback parameters.

 - Select callback queued and add a Say or Play object to inform the customer they will be called back.

 You have now completed a basic callback option in your IVR script.

 You can allow your caller to hear the number they entered and allow them to re-enter their phone number by following the steps below.